Netflix/metaflow/metaflow/plugins/kfp/README.md

 }
 ```

-NOTE: make sure you have access to the `rent-zestimate` namespace.
-Please talk to @Sharon Lyu to obtain access if needed.
-Also, if you provide either the
-KFP namespace or the user ID both in the config file/environment vars (option 1) and in the CLI (option 2), the CLI argument will be selected.
-This will allow
+NOTE: Also, if you provide either the KFP namespace or the user ID both in the config file/as environment vars (option 1) and in the CLI (option 2),
-for faster iteration for the AS.
-In the examples here, we have provided these arguments both in the CLI and as environment vars/config file values.
+the CLI argument will be selected.
+This will allow for faster iteration for the AS.
+In the examples here, we have provided these arguments both
+in the CLI and as environment vars/config file values.
+Regarding the `api_namespace`, you can either provide it either through environment variables
+or through the CLI, and the CLI value will take precedence.
+However, if you don't provide it at either place, it will be defaulted to "kubeflow".

 ##### Example using a METAFLOW_PROFILE named `sree` (option 1):